compwron/blogohno/ChatOpsVCS.md

 refactorig is fucked
 is that different than usual

-one of the ocmmon lints is dont make your fules too long right, so if the code block is longer than the slack message liit then ok for attachments at a minimum need to attack CSVs into ... images on website that are not base64, svg only lol brute force a dalle prompt that generated the hing reliably
+One of the common lints is- "don't make your files too long" right?
+So if the code block is longer than the slack message then... disallow it? xD
+But also allow code as attachments for when lint is inevitably in need of circumvention Alternatelyliit then ok for attachments at a minimum need to attack CSVs into ... images on website that are not base64, svg only lol brute force a dalle prompt that generated the hing reliably